epw/consensus/consensus.md

 Your MC sheet has a list of steps to guide you through the beginning of the session.

-#### Gather The MC sheet, PC summary sheet, Fronts, Flags, and Foreshadows
+#### Gather The MC sheet, PC summary sheet, Fronts, Flags, and Portents

 These cover all the essential information you need to make sure the table has available.